J. Neil Schulman

-Joseph Neil Schulman (/'ʃuːlmən/; April 16, 1953 – August 10, 2019) was an American novelist who wrote Alongside Night (published 1979) and The Rainbow Cadenza (published 1983) which both received the Prometheus Award, a libertarian science fiction award.
+Joseph Neil Schulman (/'ʃuːlmən/; April 16, 1953 – August 10, 2019) was an American novelist who wrote Alongside Night (published 1979) and The Rainbow Cadenza (published 1983), which both received the Prometheus Award, a libertarian science fiction award.
 His third novel, Escape from Heaven, was also a finalist for the 2002 Prometheus Award.
 His fourth and last novel, The Fractal Man, was a finalist for the 2019 Prometheus Award.

 Biography

-Schulman was born in Forest Hills, Queens on April 16, 1953.
-He was the author of nine other books currently in print, including a short story collection, Nasty, Brutish, and Short Stories, Stopping Power: Why 70 Million Americans Own Guns, and The Robert Heinlein Interview and Other Heinleiniana.
+Schulman was born in Forest Hills, Queens, New York City on April 16, 1953.
+He was the author of nine other books, including a short story collection, Nasty, Brutish, and Short Stories, Stopping Power: Why 70 Million Americans Own Guns, and The Robert Heinlein Interview and Other Heinleiniana.

 He wrote the Twilight Zone episode "Profile in Silver", first broadcast on CBS March 7, 1986.
 Schulman died on August 10, 2019, at the age of 66, three days after suffering a pulmonary embolism.